ucesova/Server/README.md

 # Location Based Quiz

-The project corresponds to a Location Based Quiz that is divided in two apps, a mobile app that shows questions to the user related with his/her location (called Quiz app) and a web application where these questions are defined (called Question setting app) and saved in a database.
+The project corresponds to a Location Based Quiz that is divided in two apps, a mobile app that shows questions to the user related with his/her location (called Quiz app) and a web application where these questions are defined (called Question setting app) and saved into a database.
 Additionally, both parts are served by an HTTP node.js server.

-Both apps use a three tiers architecture where the client-side code is separated from the server side code which connects to a PostGreSQL database.
+Both apps use a three tiers architecture where the client-side code is separated from the server-side code which connects to a PostGreSQL database.

 Both are PhoneGap apps and their front–ends were designed based on the Google’s Material Design Lite, specifically on the [dashboard template](https://getmdl.io/templates/index.html).
 The web map used is obtained from the Leaflet API and using MapBox as basemap tiles.